prometheusWaluigi/gaslitAF/README.md

 **Recursive Collapse:** The process where initial dysfunction feeds back to cause deeper dysfunction, creating a self-reinforcing downward spiral.

+**Hysteresis:** The property where simply removing the initial trigger is insufficient to return to the healthy state—the system remains stuck in illness even after the trigger is gone.

 ## 🧫 Molecular Gateways: The IDO2-Kynurenine Axis

-At the molecular level, the GASLIT-AF model finds vindication in the IDO2-kynurenine pathway—a perfect example of the self-sustaining feedback loops we predict:
+At the molecular level, the GASLIT-AF model finds concrete validation in the IDO2-kynurenine pathway—a perfect example of the self-sustaining feedback loops we predict:

 - Indoleamine 2,3-dioxygenase-2 (IDO2) becomes chronically activated
 - This drives production of kynurenine metabolites